HariSekhon/GitHub-Repos-MermaidJS-Gantt-Chart/README.md

 This may happening when migrating a pre-existing Git repo to GitHub, or forking a subdirectory of an existing repo to a new repo to use as a shared submodule.

+### Push Date vs Last Commit Date

+This program uses GitHub API's last push date, which may not be the same as the last commit date, but usually these are close enough together that it doesn't matter.

+This is still really the last activity date of the repo and generally fine to use.
+On the Gantt chart minor differences in dates are not perceptible anyway.

 ### QuickStart

-Regardless of the above two caveats, this is still a great and fast starting point for create the Gannt chart though as it automates the [Diagram-as-Code](https://github.com/HariSekhon/Diagrams-as-Code).
+Regardless of the above caveats, this is still a great and fast starting point for create the Gannt chart though as it automates the [Diagram-as-Code](https://github.com/HariSekhon/Diagrams-as-Code).

 ## More Core Repos